A destination for shopping, dining, and family fun

 Eat & Drink

 Start your morning with a muffin, scone or gluten-free or vegan pastry at FIX Coffeehouse & Bakery.
 Dig into a burger at Karem’s Grill & Pub or pan-Asian eats at Tea Station Asian Bistro.
-Mercato Italiano serves up paninis and salads for lunch, but really shines at dinner with homemade pastas, a curated wine list and a celebrated patio.
+Mercato Italiano serves up paninis and salads for lunch but shines at dinner with homemade pastas, a curated wine list and a celebrated patio.
 Commonwealth Tap is a cozy neighborhood bar.
 For artisan-made, Italian ice-cream, there’s Gelato Gilberto or the unicorn cake ice cream at Sugar Tree Sweet Shop.
 Stay at family-operated bed-&-breakfast Chateau Bourbon, which is centered on, you guessed it – Bourbon.
 The decadent three-course Southern breakfast is lauded.